Would you like to:

 With backgrounds at Columbia University and prestigious research institutes like National Institute of Health (NIH), the Sherzai’s could have continued their work as rising stars in Big Pharma.

-They wanted to find a solution for the Alzheimer’s epidemic.
+They walked away from their high-powered careers because hey wanted to find a solution for the Alzheimer’s epidemic.

 Spoiler alert: they did.